maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 > **_Food for brain:_**
 >
 > * With the iget command, can you put data to another remote location instead of the Lisa login node?
-> * Did you need to specify on which stroage backend the data was stored when downloading it with the iget command?
+> * Did you need to specify which storage backend the data was stored on when downloading it with the iget command?
 Do you see the benefit of interacting with your data through the iRODS layer without having to worry about where your data is stored and having to authenticate yourself against each of those storage systems?

 ## 8. Removing files and the trashbin